daisvke/libft/README.md

 # libft

-Libft is a set of functions including an implementation of some of the C standard library functions,<br />
+libft is a set of functions including an implementation of some of the C standard library functions,<br />
 personal functions, and some additional functions.<br />
 This was originally a 42 school project.